Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Main Text Analyses

-\subsection{Task Performance and ATEs}
+\subsubsection{Task Performance and ATEs}

 The top pane of Figure 1B compares the average performance across models and attempt numbers (also referred to as iterations).
 It displays the average cosine similarity score stratified by the reference image.
 A notable feature in this figure is the performance dip during the second recreation attempt across both treatment arms.
-This is likely due to participants' initial misunderstanding of the model's ``memoryless'' nature.
+This may be due to participants' initial misunderstanding of the model's ``memoryless'' nature.
 Participants failed to recognize that context from previous prompts was not carried over to new iterations.
 We observed numerous prompts in the second iteration across users that explicitly referenced the first prompt, a behavior that rarely occurred in subsequent attempts.
+Alternatively, it may also be indicative of other early exploration by participants.
 However, from the third prompt onward, participants appeared to grasp the independence of each attempt, as evidenced by a marked decrease in cross-prompt references and a corresponding rebound in performance.

 The bottom pane of Figure 1B shows the average treatment effect (ATE) per iteration, which is the difference between the stratified averages of DALL-E 3 and DALL-E 2 in the top pane.\footnote{In Section~\ref{sec:analysis}, when we refer to ``DALL-E 3'', we mean ``DALL-E 3 (Verbatim)'' unless otherwise specified.} To test the widening impact of using DALL-E 3 on performance relative to DALL-E 2, we run the following fixed effects linear model with participant-level ($i$) clustered standard errors where iteration is treated as a numeric variable: